The Early Years Foundation Stage & Early Learning Goals

 - The world: children know about similarities and differences in relation to places, objects, materials and living things.
 They talk about the features of their own immediate environment and how environments might vary from one another.
 They make observations of animals and plants and explain why some things occur, and talk about changes.

-- Children recognise that a range of technology is used in places such as homes and schools.
+- Technology: Children recognise that a range of technology is used in places such as homes and schools.
 They select and use technology for particular purposes.

 Expressive arts and design